Do you want to know a little more about how crazy weird I am?

 Kari- It’s so pretty!
 Isn’t it pretty?

 Jen- Oh that building over there is where I used to work!!

 Jen- That one right there.

 – that I am in over my head.
-And I mean this in the nicest possible way.
-I feel this way when I attend blogging events like, what the hell am I doing here anyway??
-Majority of the bloggers at the event were typing on their laptops, Ipads, and phones.
+I feel this way when I attend blogging events like, what the hell am I doing here, anyway?
+Most of the bloggers at the event were typing on their laptops, iPad, and phones.
 I could barely keep up with the notes I was writing on the notepad they provided with the pen they provided.

 At one point I felt like I was in11th-grade math class looking around to see what everyone was doing.